StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Introduction

-To demonstrate that current VFMs and MDE models lack sufficient camera pose knowledge, we conduct a comparative analysis by first extracting feature representations from a SOTA VFM (DINOv2 \cite{dinov2}), a SOTA MDE model (Depth Anything V2, DAv2 \cite{dav2}), and the Visual Geometry Grounded Transformer (VGGT) \cite{vggt}.
-Subsequently, following the methodologies in \cite{moge,vggt}, we implement a Levenberg-Marquardt-based solver to estimate the camera Field-of-View (FOV) directly from these features.
-Detailed specifications of this solver are provided in Appendix \ref{solver}.
-Finally, as illustrated by the histograms in Fig. \ref{motivation}, the evaluation reveals that both DINOv2 and DAv2 exhibit substantial errors in pose estimation.
-Conversely, the 3D foundation model VGGT, which is trained with explicit camera pose supervision, delivers substantially better pose estimation performance.
-This phenomenon indicates that VFMs, represented by DINOv2, and MDE models, such as DAv2, exhibit a deficiency in inherent camera knowledge awareness.
-Notably, features derived from VGGT demonstrate a significantly more precise encoding of camera knowledge.
+To demonstrate that current PVMs and MDE models lack sufficient camera knowledge, we conduct a comparative analysis by first extracting feature representations from a representative PVM (DINOv2), a representative MDE model (Depth Anything V2, DAv2), and the VGGT.
+Subsequently, following the methods in \citep{vggt,moge}, we implement a Levenberg-Marquardt solver to estimate the camera Field-of-View (FOV) \citep{fov} directly from these features.
+Detailed specifications of this solver are provided in the supplementary material.
+Finally, as illustrated by the bar charts in Fig. \ref{motivation}, the evaluation reveals that both DINOv2 and DAv2 exhibit substantial errors in camera FOV estimation.
+Conversely, the 3D foundation model VGGT, which is trained with explicit camera calibration supervision, delivers substantially better intrinsics estimation performance.
+These results suggest that both PVMs and MDE models fail to encode sufficient camera knowledge.
+In contrast, VGGT encodes camera knowledge substantially more effectively.
 This observation motivates us to leverage the frozen VGGT to enhance stereo vision performance.